antonybholmes/www-antonyholmes-gatsby/_content/posts/2021/2021-07-05-new-design.md

 hero: "generic1"
 ---

-I have redesigned my web site using React and Gatsby.
+I have redesigned my website using React and Gatsby.

 <!-- end -->